 Are you an unmarried mother who wants to know if you can get the court to issue a child support order without establishing paternity?
 Or, are you being told that you’re a child’s father and now the mother is asking you to provide financial support for your child?

-Like all states, in California, when a child is born to married parents, the law automatically assumes the woman’s husband is the child’s biological and legal father.
-But when a child is born to unmarried parents, the child has no legal father.
+Like all states, in California, when a child is born to married parents, the law automatically assumes the woman’s husband is the biological and legal father of the child.
+But when a child is born to unwed parents, the child has no legal father.

 To establish paternity is to establish a child’s legal father.
 In California, there are two main ways to do this.

 No one can force you to sign a Declaration of Paternity form.
-Whether you’re the mother or presumed father, if you’re not 100% sure who the father is or if you have any doubt, you should ask the court for a paternity (DNA) test to confirm paternity.
+Whether you’re the mother or presumed father, if you’re not 100% sure who the biological father is or if you have any doubt, you should ask the court for genetic testing to establish paternity.
 Eighteen or nineteen years is a long time for someone to pay child support for a child who is not theirs.

 What are the benefits of DNA testing to establish paternity?